terrytaylorbiz/portfolio/README.md

 Note: On May 10, 2020, I added some [examples of my self-starter working style](https://github.com/terrytaylorbiz/selfstarter).
-These are a set of internal documents I wrote while doing background research (with no assistance) into various doc portal technologies.
+These are a set of internal documents I wrote in 2019 while doing background research (with no assistance) into various doc portal technologies.

 # Portfolio description